 Robert P. Rozek.
 During fiscal year 2021, we were party to an employment agreement with Robert Rozek dated February 6, 2012 and an amendment thereto dated December 28, 2015 (collectively, the "Rozek Employment Agreement") pursuant to which Mr. Rozek served as Executive Vice President, Chief Financial Officer and Chief Corporate Officer of the Company.
 The Rozek Employment Agreement provided for an initial term ending on April 30, 2015 that was automatically renewed for successive terms of one year unless sooner terminated.
 Pursuant to the terms of the Rozek Employment Agreement, Mr. Rozek's annual base salary for fiscal year 2021 was \$575,000 and Mr. Rozek was eligible for an annual target cash incentive award equal to 100% of his annual base salary with the ability to earn additional amounts up to a maximum cash award equal to 200% of his annual base salary, provided, however, that for fiscal year 2021, the Committee approved a bonus opportunity in excess of the foregoing as described in more detail in the Compensation Discussion and Analysis.
 In addition, pursuant to the Rozek Employment Agreement, Mr. Rozek was eligible to participate in employee benefit plans, arrangements, and programs maintained from time to time by the Company for the benefit of senior executives.
 On April 14, 2020 and July 8, 2020, the Rozek Employment Agreement was amended to formalize a 50% base salary reduction through December 31, 2020, and to acknowledge that such reduction would not trigger any good reason or other constructive termination rights.
-As described in more detail in the Compensation Discussion and Analysis, the committee determined it was appropriate to restore base salaries for all employees whose base salaries had been reduced, including Mr. Rozek, and repay Mr. Rozek the portion of his salary not paid earlier in respect of the second and third quarters of the fiscal year.
-As described in more detail in the Company entered into an amended and restated employment agreement with Mr. Rozek dated June 28, 2021.
+As described in more detail in the Compensation Discussion and Analysis, the Committee determined it was appropriate to restore base salaries for all employees whose base salaries had been reduced, including Mr. Rozek, and repay Mr. Rozek the portion of his salary not paid earlier in respect of the second and third quarters of the fiscal year.
+As described in more detail in the Compensation Discussion and Analysis and the Company's Annual Report on Form 10-K for the fiscal year ended April 30, 2021, following the end of the fiscal year, the Company entered into an amended and restated employment agreement with Mr. Rozek dated June 28, 2021.